Chattanooga, Tennessee: Higher education

 A wide variety of higher education institutions can be found in Chattanooga and nearby.
-The University of Tennessee at Chattanooga, commonly called UTC, is the second largest campus of the University of Tennessee System, with a student population of over 11,587 as of 2017–18 school year.
-Chattanooga State Community College is a two-year community college with a total undergraduate enrollment of roughly 8150 students in 2018.
-Tennessee Temple University was a Baptist college located in the Highland Park neighborhood that is no longer operating as of 2015.
+The University of Tennessee at Chattanooga, commonly called UTC, is the second largest campus of the University of Tennessee System, with a student population of over 12,060 as of 2025–'26 school year.
+Chattanooga State Community College is a two-year community college with a total undergraduate enrollment of roughly 7,623 students in 2024-'25.
 Chattanooga is also home to a branch of the University of Tennessee College of Medicine, which provides medical education to third- and fourth-year medical students, residents, and other medical professionals in southeast Tennessee through an affiliation with Erlanger Health System.
-Covenant College, a private liberal arts college operated by the Presbyterian Church in America, is located in the nearby suburb of Lookout Mountain, Georgia, and has a student population of about 1,000.
-Southern Adventist University is located in the suburb of Collegedale, Tennessee, and enrolls roughly 3,000 students.
 Richmont Graduate University is a Christian graduate school located in Chattanooga with a CACREP accredited clinical mental health counseling program as well as other ministry related degrees and a student population close to 300.
-Virginia College School of Business and Health offers a variety of programs leading to diplomas, associate degrees, and bachelor's degrees.

 Public library

 The Chattanooga Public Library opened in 1905.
 Since 1976, the Chattanooga-Hamilton County Bicentennial Library system had been jointly operated by the city and county governments; due to Chattanooga terminating a 1966 agreement with Hamilton County to distribute sales tax revenue equally, the city has taken over full funding responsibilities as of 2011.
 The city was given a Carnegie library in 1904, and the two-story purpose-built marble structure survives to this day at Eighth Street and Georgia Avenue as commercial office space.
 In 1939, the library moved to Douglas Street and McCallie Avenue and shared the new building with the John Storrs Fletcher Library of the University of Chattanooga.
 This building is now called Fletcher Hall and houses classrooms and offices for the university.
 In 1976, the city library moved to its third and current location at the corner of Tenth and Broad streets.